katherine-payne/react-qwixx/README.md

 To build the app for production (in the `build` folder), use `npm run build`.

+## Gameplay

+Click to mark spaces, locks, and penalty boxes.
+Click "Calculate Score" button to show row scores and total.

 ## Acknowledgements

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).